Don Budge: Professional career

 In 1942, Budge won his last major tour over Bobby Riggs, Frank Kovacs, Perry and Les Stoefen.
-He also won the U.S. Pro at Forest Hills, crushing Riggs 6–2, 6–2, 6–2 in the final.
+He also won the U.S. Pro at Forest Hills, crushing Riggs in three straight sets in the final.
 The crowd booed when Riggs was denied a request to wear spiked shoes.
 After that many of the top pros, including Budge, became involved in World War 2.
 Budge was ranked World No. 1 pro by Bowers and by the USPLTA.

 Military service

 In 1942, Budge joined the United States Army Air Forces to serve in World War II.
 At the beginning of 1943, in an obstacle course, he tore a muscle in his shoulder.
 In his book 'A Tennis Memoir' page 144 he said:

 This permanently hindered his playing abilities.
 During his wartime duty he played some exhibitions for the troops in particular during the summer 1945 with the war winding down, Budge played in a US Army (Budge-Frank Parker) – US Navy (Riggs – Wayne Sabin) competition under the Davis Cup format: the main confrontations were the Budge-Riggs meetings knowing that both Americans were the best players in the world in 1942 just before being enlisted in the U.S. Armed Forces and again when they came back to the professional circuit in 1945.
-In the first match, on the island of Guam, Budge trounced Riggs 6–2, 6–2.
-On the island of Peleliu, Budge won again 6–4, 7–5.
-Riggs won the next two matches against Budge, 6–1, 6–1 (island of Ulithi) and 6–3, 4–6, 6–1 (island of Saipan).
+In the first match, on the island of Guam, Budge trounced Riggs.
+On the island of Peleliu, Budge won again.
+Riggs won the next two matches against Budge, at the island of Ulithi and the island of Saipan.
 Budge confided in Parker his disbelief at losing two matches in a row to Riggs.
-In the fifth and final match on the island of Tinian, scheduled for the first week of August 1945, Riggs defeated Budge 6–8, 6–1, 8–6.
+In the fifth and final match on the island of Tinian, scheduled for the first week of August 1945, Riggs defeated Budge.
 This was the first time Budge had been beaten by Riggs in a series (Riggs also won three matches out of five against the amateur Parker, both holder and future titlist of the U.S. Amateur Nationals at Forest Hills) thereby giving Riggs an important psychological edge in their forthcoming peacetime tours.